 The CFSE Advisory Board, in conjunction with industry experts, determines curricula based on the competencies required by international standards and industry best practice.
 As industries evolve through the application of improved or different technology, the board reserves the right to revise curricula to reflect these changes.

-Questions related to configuration of Management, Functional Safety Management and Safety Architecture may be asked.
+It is important to note that questions related to Configuration Management, Functional Safety Management and Safety Architecture are other topics that may be asked.
 These are all areas that must be understood by both hardware and software engineers to avoid safety design errors.
 Engineers should have a good understanding of diagnostic techniques that often require a combination of hardware and software.

 The curriculum for this program consists of general (but not limited to) knowledge plus the knowledge in the applicable field of expertise:

 Other relevant national and international standards (US EPA RMP and US OSHA PSM)

 Safety, availability, and reliability relationships

 Hazard identification, analysis and risk assessment concepts and procedures